m8ttyB/m8ttyb.github.io/content/about/index.md

   * Forever indebted to the Romanian and South African OSS communities <3
 * Brought interns on our teams using [outreachy.org](https://www.outreachy.org/) as vehicle to elevate those impacted by systemic bias and undrepresentation.
 * SIGAccess, created pathways to progress leading edge Accessibility research, moving work into open source tools for UX and developer teams.
-* Partnering with and creating OSS curriculia and teaching engagements with universities.
+* Partnering with and creating OSS curricula and teaching engagements with universities.